 - We’ll check the photos your recent Borrowers took of your car at the start and end of their trips

-- We’ll determine who is responsible for the damage and charge them for the estimated cost of repairs, up to their Damage Cover Liability (DCL) amount
+- We’ll determine who is responsible for the damage and charge them for the estimated cost of repairs, up to their Damage and Loss Liability amount

 - We’ll manage the claim with our insurer and arrange and pay for the repairs